mile-hi-labs/react-native-session/README.md

-# Overview
+## Overview
 React Session is a session management library for React web applications.
-The library is a lightweight abstraction built on the local-storage package and is designed to work independently or in partnership with the React Data library also authored by Mile Hi Labs.
+The library is a lightweight abstraction built on local-storage and is designed to work independently or in partnership with [React Data](https://github.com/Mile-Hi-Labs/react-data).

-# How it Works
+## How it Works
-React Session uses the [Context Hook](https://reactjs.org/docs/context.html) api to provide a global session management library for users.
-When used properly, React session will automatically detect if a user stored their credentials, authenticate them, and load their data into the data store.
+React Session uses the [Context Hook](https://reactjs.org/docs/context.html) api to provide a global session where you can authenticate and persist the current user across multiple browser windows or sessions.
+Once authenticated, React-Session will also automatically add a JWT token to all API requests sent using React Data.
+To learn more about React Session, visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-session/).

-# Quick Start
+## Quick Start
 `npm install @mile-hi-labs/react-session`

 Add the following to your `app.jsx` file or near the top of your application.
-This will import the store and make it available to any route / component downstream.

 ```
 # app.jsx